Logitech G705

 Is the Logitech G705 good for small hands?

-Often, yes.
-Several reviewers with medium or larger hands found the mouse too small, awkward for palm grip, or uncomfortable after longer use.
+Usually not.
+Several reviewers with medium or larger hands found it too small, awkward for palm grip, or uncomfortable over longer sessions.

-Value is the most contested part of the mouse.
-Reviewers liked the comfort, looks, and wireless features, but many felt the $99 class price was high for the sensor, battery life, button count, and small-hand niche.
+Reviewers were skeptical overall.
+They liked its design, comfort, and wireless performance, but many felt the price was high for the sensor, battery life, and button count.

 Consider This Instead